-World Vision’s Global 6K for Water is a one-day event where people from all over the world walk or run 6 kilometers in their own neighborhoods to bring lasting clean water to children in need.
+World Vision’s Global 6K for Water is a one-day virtual event where people from all over the world walk or run 6 kilometers, from their own homes and neighborhoods, to bring lasting clean water to children in need.
 Why a 6K?
 It’s the average round trip distance women and children in the developing world walk for water — water that is often contaminated with life-threatening diseases.
 Every step you take is one they won’t have to.

-When you sign up to walk or run the 6K on Saturday, May 4, 2019, you’ll provide life-changing clean water to one person!
-We’ll then send you a race kit with everything you need to walk or run your 6K, including a unique race bib with the picture of a child receiving clean water from World Vision’s water projects, a T-shirt, and a medal.
-After the 6K, you can even continue the relationship with the child on your bib by becoming their sponsor.
+When you sign up, we’ll send you a race kit with everything you need to walk or run your 6K, including a unique race bib with the picture of a child receiving clean water from World Vision’s water projects, a T-shirt, and a medal.
+Your $50 registration benefits World Vision’s water initiatives.

 Check out what people like you have to say about how easy and impactful it is to walk or run the Global 6K for Water:

 - Ashlyn and Victor Fernandez — 35-year-old couple from Hayward, California

 - Helena Autischer — 16-year-old from Althofen, Austria

 - Nicole Wetmore — 44-year-old pastor from Placerville, California